Disney's Polynesian Village Resort [Moana Rooms] Review

 Getting Dole Whip at Polynesian

-Polynesian likes to remind guests that it’s the only hotel that services dole whip (pineapple soft serve).
+Polynesian likes to remind guests that it’s the only hotel that offers dole whip (pineapple soft serve).
 You can purchase dole whip at Pineapple Lanai, right behind the lobby, outdoors next to Captain Cook’s.

 disney polynesian village resort review pineapple lanai.jpeg